310mc/https-310mc.github.io-tl/source/_posts/stella_maris/minitalk/tetora_1.md

 {% img /img/es/eventstory/stellamaris/minitalk_tetora1_3.jpg %}

 {% bubble Tetora sightired %}
-Since I'm making food and everything, I wanted to treat Ryuseitai to a meal.
+Since I'm making a whole meal and everything, I wanted to treat Ryuseitai to a meal, too.

-But it seems like they're all busy, so they refused my dinner invitation…
+But it seems like they're all busy, so they turned down my dinner invitation…
 {% endbubble %}

 {% bubble Tetora v2 %}